Top 5 Home Renovation Costs to Sell

 Knock Out Easy Fixes Yourself

-One thing Realtor.com points out about home renovation costs is that, while DIY methods can be disastrous or simply ineffective at raising your home value, updating in little ways yourself can save you serious cash.
+While major DIY efforts to save home renovation costs can be disastrous or simply ineffective at raising your home value, DIY updating in little ways can certainly save a seller some serious cash.

 Sell As-Is For Cash